Seven Simple & Stylish Ways to Tie a Men's Scarf

-Regardless of the fabric they're made from (super-soft cotton, an acrylic blend or wool), men's scarves are an essential winter accessory that belong in every guy's wardrobe.
-A stylish addition to any outfit, this traditional winter warmer also serves the practical function of helping you fight against the cold.
+Whether they're made from lightweight cotton, an easy-care acrylic blend, or ultra-warm wool, men's scarves are an essential winter accessory that belong in every man's wardrobe.
+A stylish addition that adds interest to any outfit, this practical winter warmer also helps you fight against the cold.
 Dependent on the weather, your overall look and also the length of the scarf in question, how you wear and tie this accessory may vary.
-In fact, we've come up with 7 different ways in which you can fashion it!
+In fact, we've come up with 7 different ways in which you can fashion one.
 There's no doubt even more variations exist, but these are our preferred tying techniques.
-So, if you've never really been sure quite how to wear a scarf, it's high time you learn.
-Let us show you...
+So, if you've never been sure quite how to wear a scarf, let us show you how!

 Image